Yuhengli77/CS163-Projects-2024Fall/_posts/2024-12-12-team49-Linguistic Binding in Diffusion Models.md

 ![2]({{ '/assets/images/Team49/flamingo.jpg' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}
 *Fig 1.
-Linguistic Binding in Diffusion Models: Enhancing Attribute Correspondence through Attention Map Alignment* [2].
+Fig 1.
+Here we showed the results of the stable diffusion, where it sometimes didn't generate correctly.* [2].

 To address problems like these, SynGen[2] proposes 3 novel methods such as: (1) Syntactic Parsing of the Prompt, (2) Extraction of Cross-Attention Maps, (3) Language-Driven Cross-Attention Losses, and (4) Generating process interventions.

 ![2]({{ '/assets/images/Team49/syngen_flowchart.jpg' | relative_url}})
 {: style="width: 400px; max-width: 100%;"}
 *Fig 2.
-Linguistic Binding in Diffusion Models: Enhancing Attribute Correspondence through Attention Map Alignment* [2].
+Flow chart of SynGen* [2].

 ## Methodology